 YES: Reverse mortgages are expensive over a short time horizon and get progressively less expensive as more time passes.
 Thus, a reverse mortgage is more likely to be right for you if you will remain in your home for a long time.

 NO: If you’re not planning to stay in your home, there are other short term options that are likely cheaper.
-A reverse mortgage is less likely to be right for you, especially after the FHA discounted the HECM Saver program.
+A reverse mortgage is less likely to be right for you, especially after the FHA discontinued the HECM Saver program.

 3. Is it important for you to leave your home to your family without debt attached to it?